openfga/rfcs/20231214-listUsers-api.md

 Given an `object`, `relation`, and one or more user/subject provided filters, return the concrete/terminal users or sets of users matching at least one of the user filters that have that relationship with the object.

-More formally, given the following model and relationship tuples:
+For example, given the following model and relationship tuples:

 ```
 model